 An insolvent business may be liquidated in state law receivership proceedings under the supervision of a state court.
 For companies with significant or complicated assets across multiple jurisdictions, a Chapter 7 or 11 case under federal law may be more practical.
 Commencement of a state law receivership proceeding does not preclude the subsequent commencement of a bankruptcy case that may supersede and stay the receivership.

-Under the laws of most states, state courts have authority to appoint receivers, either by statute or under their general equitable authority.
+Generally, state courts have authority to appoint receivers under applicable state law, either by statute or under their general equitable authority.
 The authority of state law receivers is typically limited to liquidating a company's assets and distributing the proceeds, but receivers may sometimes be empowered to operate a business.